St Kilda Boat Ramp is part of the extensive St Kilda … Read More.. about St Kilda Boat Ramp

 For those up to the challenge, the prized mulloway does frequent the Yarra Estuary right up to Richmond.

-While there is a small floating pontoon jetty I’d not recommend it.
+While there is a small floating pontoon jetty I’ do not recommend it.

-Larger boats (like tugs) can and do put out some pretty big wakes at high speed.
+Larger boats (like tugs) can and do put out some pretty big wakes at high speed – in spite of posted speed restrictions.
 This jetty becomes a bit of a trampoline at this point.
 Not for the faint-hearted.

 Expect the Northern Pacific starfish (Asterias amurensis) to steal fresh and frozen bait.
-You’ll probably even reel some in.
+You may even reel some in.

 This pest hitches a ride from South East Asian ports on ships in their water ballast.
 When the ships purge their tanks the juvenile starfish are purged with the water.